-MAP122 Anatomy & Physiology: Control & Metabolism Credits: 4
+MAP122 Anatomy & Physiology: Control & Metabolism

 The student who successfully completes this course will be able to identify the remaining systems of the body and their major functions, describe the relationships of anatomy and physiology to the medical terminology used in transcribing medical records, and identify gross anatomical features on selected diagrams of the body systems.
-Prerequisites: MTA111

-MAP145 Pharmacology Credits: 3
+MAP145 Pharmacology

 The student who successfully completes this course will be able to recognize therapeutic use and action of medications, demonstrate ability to access resources for pharmacological information, and be able to relate information important to specific routes of dosage administration and patient education.
 Students will gain knowledge of laws and licensure requirements for the dispensing of medications and prescriptions, demonstrate ability to administer medication via oral, topical or parenteral route.
-Prerequisites: MTA111

-MAP150 Introduction to Healthcare Credits: 3
+MAP150 Introduction to Healthcare

 The student who successfully completes this course will demonstrate knowledge of proper patient flow and have the ability to identify and perform the fundamental components of medical documentations.
 In addition, they will have the ability to perform proper professional communication and documentation while conducting a patient interview, assisting patients and interacting within the medical community.
-Prerequisites: MTA111 to perform vital signs, anticipate the physician's needs in the direct examination and diagnosis of patients, and state basic questions needed to obtain pertinent information for the physician to use in his/her examination of the patient.
-Prerequisites: MTA111

-MAP151 Fundamentals of Clinical Assisting Credits: 3
+MAP151 Fundamentals of Clinical Assisting

 The student who successfully completes this course will identify the basic methods of examination - including proper gowning, positioning and equipment needed.
-In addition, they will demonstrate the ability
+In addition, they will demonstrate the ability to perform vital signs, anticipate the physician's needs in the direct examination and diagnosis of patients, and state basic questions needed to obtain pertinent information for the physician to use in his/her examination of the patient.